 True Comfort does not recommend the installation of heating cables or mat under hardwood or cork.

 The cost varies from one installation to another.
 It depends on several factors including: local electricity rate (KwH), heat loss and insulation of the room, the level of comfort desired by the occupant and the duration of the heating.
-A radiant floor heating system can provide energy savings of up to 28% compared to conventional approaches.
+A radiant floor heating system can provide energy savings compared to conventional approaches.

 Let’s start by debunking an old myth: it doesn’t cost more to use 120 volts or 240 volts to heat a floor.
 The 2 voltages can provide the power necessary for heating.
 This power is called watts and it is the unit of measurement for which we are billed.